Donaldson dashes home, Blue Jays beat Rangers to win ALDS - Aurora Sentinel

 Toronto Blue Jays' Josh Donaldson (20) throws out Texas Rangers' Carlos Gomez (14) as pitcher Joe Biagini looks on during seventh inning game three American League Division Series action, in Toronto on Sunday, Oct.
 9, 2016.
 (Frank Gunn/The Canadian Press via AP)

-After Jose Bautista struck out, Russell Martin hit a grounder to shortstop Elvis Andrus, and Andrus tried to start a double play with a feed to second baseman Odor.
-Odor short-hopped his throw to first baseman Mitch Moreland and the ball skipped away, allowing Donaldson to dash home and beat Moreland’s throw with a dive across the plate.
+After Jose Bautista struck out, Russell Martin hit a grounder to shortstop Elvis Andrus, who tried to start a double play with a feed to second base.
+After making the turn, second baseman Odor short-hopped his throw to first baseman Mitch Moreland and the ball skipped away, allowing Donaldson to sprint home and beat Moreland’s throw with a dive across the plate.

+“I was at third base when the throw was being made,” Donaldson said.
+“Once I saw (Moreland) miss the pick, I felt like I had to take a chance right there.”

+Blue Jays president Mark Shapiro, who spent 24 years with Cleveland before joining Toronto last fall, said he’d already reached out to one former Indians colleague about a potential ALCS meeting.

+“It’s something I’ve tried not to think about,” Shapiro said, “but I texted (Indians GM) Chris Antonetti a two-word text about 10 minutes ago: Your turn.”

-The umpires huddled to review the play at second base.
-After a brief delay, the crowd of 49,555 went wild when crew chief Joe West signaled the run was good.
+Toronto’s bench emptied and swarmed around Donaldson near home plate after his dramatic dash, while Bush kneeled in the infield and watched the celebration.
+The umpires huddled to review the play at second base, but after a brief delay, the crowd of 49,555 went wild as crew chief Joe West signaled the run counted.

+“You’re like ‘Oh gosh, let’s not have a technicality ruin this moment for us right here,'” Martin said.
+“It was a little bit of a buzzkill at the time.”

 Donaldson had two doubles among his three hits and is batting .538 through four postseason games, all wins for the Blue Jays, who had to beat Baltimore in a wild-card game to get to the ALDS.